quickapps/docs/en/developers/search-api.rst

-If you need to ban a really specific list of words you can set ``bannedWords`` option as a callable method that should return true or false to tell if a words should be indexed or not.
+If you need to ban a really specific list of words you can set ``bannedWords`` option as a callable method that should return true or false to tell if a words is banned or not.
 For example:

 .. code:: php

     $this->addBehavior('Search.Searchable', [
         'bannedWords' => function ($word) {
-            return strlen($word) > 3;
+            return strlen($word) <= 3;
         }
     ]);

--  Returning TRUE indicates that the word is safe for indexing (not banned).
+-  Returning TRUE indicates that the word is banned (will not be index).
--  Returning FALSE indicates that the word should NOT be indexed (banned).
+-  Returning FALSE indicates that the word is NOT banned (will be index).

 In the example, above any word of 4 or more characters will be indexed (e.g. "home", "name", "quickapps", etc).
 Any word of 3 or less